gpetho/preverb/Grashchenkov.md

 Subjects of nominal predication (whether main or secondary) must receive a semantic role.
 Such a role can be assigned either within the adjectival projection Adj, or by the Pred head.
 In the case of agreeing secondary predicates, as we have seen, the Pred head is absent (otherwise it is difficult to explain the ungrammaticality of agreeing nominal predicates-nouns).
 If only an adjective phrase is possible in the role of an agreeing predicate, then only adjectivals, but not attributives, can be used as a secondary predicate.
 Indeed, only adjectivals can assign a semantic role to a participant within the Adj projection.
 Such a prediction, it seems to us, is borne out²⁹:

-(253)
+(253)<br/>
-Rayon voshel v sostav Moskvy uzhe promyshlennym / *promyshlennyy / ?ogromnyy.
+Rayon voshel v sostav Moskvy uzhe promyshlennym / *promyshlennyy / ?ogromnyy.<br/>
 'The district entered the composition of Moscow already industrial (INSTR) / *industrial (NOM) / ?huge (NOM).'

-Moskva poglotila novyy rayon uzhe promyshlennym / *promyshlennyy / ??ogromnyy.
+Moskva poglotila novyy rayon uzhe promyshlennym / *promyshlennyy / ??ogromnyy.<br/>
 'Moscow absorbed the new district already industrial (INSTR) / *industrial (NOM) / ??huge (NOM).'

-(254)
+(254)<br/>
-Kvartira prodavalas' dvukhkomnatnoy / *dvukhkomnatnaya / uzhe staraya.
+Kvartira prodavalas' dvukhkomnatnoy / *dvukhkomnatnaya / uzhe staraya.<br/>
 'The apartment was sold two-room (INSTR) / *two-room (NOM) / already old (NOM).'

-Petya prodaval kvartiru dvukhkomnatnoy / *dvukhkomnatnuyu / uzhe staruyu.
+Petya prodaval kvartiru dvukhkomnatnoy / *dvukhkomnatnuyu / uzhe staruyu.<br/>
 'Petya sold the apartment two-room (INSTR) / *two-room (ACC) / already old (ACC).'

 ²⁹ These examples should be distinguished from cases of topicalization of the head noun: _Devushka (ona) rosla umnaya t devushka._ 'The girl (she) grew up a smart t girl.'